LorenzoMazzocco/OpenMC-projects/basic/Pu_breeding_metric/README.md

 > Note that can be proven that the two metrics convey the exact same information and therefore there is no downside to using delta instead of mu.

-The nuclides' of interest nuclear data is written following endf-6 format and can be found in the [endf](endf/) directory.
+The nuclides' of interest nuclear data is written following endf-6 formatting and can be found in the [endf](endf/) directory.

 <br><br/>